Iran says it arrested 17 CIA spies, some sentenced to death

 He also handed out a CD with a video recording of an alleged foreign female spy working for the CIA.
 The disc also included names of several U.S. Embassy staff in Turkey, India, Zimbabwe and Austria who Iran claims were in touch with the recruited Iranian spies.

+“It’s part of the nature of the ayatollah to lie to the world,” he said.
+“I would take with a significant grain of salt any Iranian assertion about actions that they’ve taken.”

+Pompeo, speaking from Orlando, Florida, told “Fox & Friends” that Iran has for 40 years “behaved in ways that normal nations don’t.
+You don’t take other countries’ citizens and hold them hostages for political gain.
+I think this is just further evidence of the outlaw nature of the Iranian regime.”

-Occasionally, Iran announces detentions of spies it says are working for foreign countries, including the U.S. and Israel.
+Iran occasionally announces detentions of spies it says are working for foreign countries, including the U.S. and Israel.
 In June, Iran said it executed a former staff member of the Defense Ministry who was convicted of spying for the CIA.

 In April, Iran said it uncovered 290 CIA spies both inside and outside the country over the past years.